コンテンツにスキップ

 北鎌倉のアトリエより〜観音画家・木綿花が届ける祈り〜

 It's a 10-minute walk from Kita-Kamakura Station.
-You'll walk up a hill, passing residential areas lined with lush greenery.
+You'll climb a steep hill, passing residential areas lined with lush greenery.
 After passing through a narrow path, you'll arrive at a building that feels like a hideaway surrounded by nature.
-When you open the door with "kokotama gallery" written on it, a white dog will greet you cheerfully, like a gatekeeper.
+When you open the door marked "kokotama gallery," a cheerful white dog greets you like a gatekeeper.

 "I was born and raised in Tokyo, and have been based in Kita-Kamakura since 2015.